 Dr. Johnson, in addition to being a member of the Steering Committee, is a Dialogue Associate of the Centre for Dialogue.
 She is also an Associate Faculty Member of the Department of Gender, Sexuality, and Women’s Studies.
 During the Spring of 2013, she will be a Visiting Scholar at the Centre for Deliberative Democracy and Global Governance, Australian National University.

-Peter Ladner is a Fellow of the SFU Centre for Dialogue.
+Peter Ladner is a Dialogue Associate of the SFU Centre for Dialogue.
 His book The Urban Food Revolution: Changing the Way We Feed Cities, was published by New Society Publishers in fall, 2011, following a two-year Fellowship at the SFU Centre for Dialogue on Planning Cities as if Food Matters.
 He is a former Vancouver City Councillor, Metro Vancouver director, and publisher of Business in Vancouver newspaper, where he writes a weekly column.
 Twitter @pladner

 Gail Lotenberg is a choreographer who uses dialogue to inspire the making of dance, and dance to enhance dialogue.
 Her work as Artistic Director of LINK Dance Foundation began in the Yukon in 2001 and after relocating its base of operations to Vancouver in 2007, she has become widely recognized for collaborations involving scientists, legal scholars, restorative justice advocates, and the public to inform choreographic process.
 Her innovation is to take ideas generated by people outside the world of dance and to expand and translate these ideas into the universal language of the body.
 Lotenberg has worked in association with Simon Fraser University since 2008 and upcoming has been invited to teach a Creative Expression course at Stamford University, as a result of her achievements in integrating dance practice with academic thinking.
 Lotenberg’s projects have toured throughout Canada, to the US, and Europe since 1998.